Adlerian Psychology Principles

 He later switched to the field of psychiatry and became part of a psychoanalysis discussion group formed by Sigmund Freud, who would later become known as the founder of modern psychoanalysis.
 Adler eventually parted ways with Freud when differences emerged in their views, although the two continued to regard each other as colleagues and remained on amicable terms.

 In 1912, Adler founded the Society for Individual Psychology, using the term "individual" to refer to his view of the person as an indivisible whole who should be treated as such.
-According to Adler, all facets making up a person's personality need to be taken into account in a holistic approach to therapy.
+According to Adler, all facets making up a person's personality need to be taken into account in a holistic approach to psychotherapy.
 Adler also founded several child guidance clinics in Vienna, lectured at universities across Europe and in the US, and wrote over 300 books and articles in his lifetime.

-Seven basic principles of Adlerian psychology
+Seven Adlerian psychology principles

 The Adlerian approach to mental health can be explained simply as trying to create a sense of belonging within the individual.
 When the individual feels loved and has worthwhile connections to others, it theorizes, they will be able to become their best selves.
 Conversely, it posits that the tendency to act out or behave in socially unacceptable ways stems from feelings of inadequacy and being an outcast from society.